Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Data

-Then we have 215,122 RGB stars and the age distribution on the Teff$-$log g plane, star counts distribution on the R-Z plane, age distribution on the celestial coordinate are shown in Fig. \ref{sample1}, all of which are showing the sample properties and parameter distributions.
-Fig. \ref{R-Z-V} shows the 3 dimensional velocity distribution (top three) with bootstrap error (bottom three), the velocity substructure around 10-11 \,kpc in the left one, the asymmetric drift in the middle one and the vertical bulk motions in the right panel are clearly shown here and consistent with the results in \citet{Wang2018a,Wang2020a,Katz2018}.
+Then we have 214387 RGB stars, the age distribution on the Teff$-$log g plane, star counts distribution on the $R Z$ plane, age distribution on the celestial coordinate are shown in Fig. \ref{sample1}, all of which are showing the sample properties and parameter distributions.
+Fig. \ref{R-Z-V} shows the 3 dimensional velocity distribution (top three) with bootstrap error analysis (bottom three), the velocity substructure around 10$-$11 \,kpc in the left one, the asymmetric drift in the middle one and the vertical bulk motions in the right panel are clearly shown here, which are consistent with the results in \citet{Wang2018a,Wang2020a,Gaia2018b}.

-Notice that the position of the Sun is at 8.34 kpc\citep{Reid2014}, and its vertical distance to the disc is 0.027 kpc\citep{Chen01}.
+Notice that the position of the Sun $R_{\odot}$ = 8.34 kpc \citep{Reid2014}, and its vertical distance to the disk is $Z_{\odot}$ = 0.027 \,kpc \citep{Chen01}.
 The local standard of rest velocity in the solar neighborhood is 238 km s$^{-1}$\citep{Schonrich12}.
-The solar motions are (9.58, 10.5, 7.01) km s$^{-1}$ \citep{Tian2015}, different solar motions will not change our conclusion in this work.
-With the help of Galpy \citep{Bovy2015}, we present the kinematics results as follows.
+The solar motions are [$U_{\odot}$, $V_{\odot}$, $W_{\odot}$]= [9.58, 10.5, 7.01] km s$^{-1}$ \citep{Tian2015}, different solar motions will not change our final conclusions in this work.
+With the help of $Galpy$ \citep{Bovy2015}, we present the kinematics results as follows.
+We have adopted a right-handed Galactocentric cartesian coordinates with $X$ increasing outward from the Galactic centre, $Y$ in the direction of rotation, and $Z$ positive towards the North Galactic Pole (NGP).
+Cylindrical velocities $V_R$, $V_\phi$, and $V_Z$ are defined as positive with increasing $R$, $\phi$, and $Z$.